austral-electronics/ThunderballH7/README.md

     - Connect this RS232_RX cable to COM2
     - Send any character with this COM2 console, you must see "COM2:x" in the COM1 console
     - Test COM3 to COM5

+ - **Test the CANbus**
+    - Connect The Thunderball H7 and a CANBus/NMEA2000 Analyser to a small bus with a 12V power and terminators
+    - Configure the Analyser at 250KBs, Extended_ID, Classic Mode
+    - Press "space" in the COM1 serial console to send a sentence with PGN 127250 (Vessel Heading) and Heading=343 Degree Mag
+    - Send a Sentence with the Analyser (or any NMEA2000 Instrument), you must see a toggle of the Logo backlight on each good reception
+      Note : Set a Breakpoint in "App/Main/canbus.c" file and "HAL_FDCAN_RxFifo0Callback" function to verify the datas

  - **Test the bootloader software jump**
     - This method may be necessary on products using the USB device port, that do not set BOOT0 by powering with a USB-C cable.
     - Press 'b' in the COM1 console